Where is Piedmont and what is its climate?

-Fresh, just-fermented Valpolicella DOC wine is poured over drained but unpressed skins left over from Amarone or Recioto production; both are racked into to a different container where a secondary alcoholic fermentation occurs giving the Valpolicella Ripasso more structure and richness.
+Fresh, just-fermented Valpolicella DOC wine is poured over drained but unpressed skins left over from Amarone or Recioto production; both are racked into a different container where a secondary alcoholic fermentation occurs giving the Valpolicella Ripasso more structure and richness.

-Recioto della Valpolicella is made with fresh, semi-dried, or dried grapes?
+Recioto della Valpolicella is made with fresh, semi-dried, or fully dried grapes?

 Recioto della Valpolicella is made with semi-dried grapes, which where dried on straw mats prior to fermentation.

 Recioto della Valpolicella wines are dry, semi-sweet, or sweet?

 Recioto della Valpolicella wines are semi-sweet to sweet.

 They're also high in alcohol, high in tannins, and full bodied.

 Which sparkling wine DOC in Veneto is shared with Friuli?

 Prosecco DOC puts out >2,000,000 hl of wine annually.

 What 2 influences help cool down the warm climate of Veneto?